URBAN DEATH PROJECT

 Over the span of a few months, with the help of aerobic decomposition and microbial activity, the bodies decompose fully, leaving a rich compost.

-The Urban Death Project is not simply a system for turning our bodies into soil-building material.
+The Urban Death Project is not simply a system for turning our bodies into soil.
 It is also a space for the contemplation of our place in the natural world, and a ritual to help us say goodbye to our loved ones by connecting us with the cycles of nature.

 The deceased may be stored in a refrigerated space for up to ten days before the ceremony takes place.
 There is no embalming because decomposition is an important part of the design.

 Those closest to the deceased meet the body in the shrouding room, where they wrap it in simple linen.
 Supportive staff are on hand to assist in this process.

 Mourners enter the facility and walk up to the top of the core where they say goodbye to the deceased at the laying in.

 At the top of the core, friends and family lay the body into the core and cover it with wood chips.